Sign In / Sign Out

 2004 – Currently

 Beginning in April 2004 during Sexual Assault Awareness Month, ASU students, staff and faculty have worn jeans in protest against sexual violence.
 In April 2011, large 4-inch gold stickers announcing "I'm wearing jeans today to protest sexual violence" were distributed to 3,000 participants.
 Denim Day at ASU continued to grow.
 In 2014 the color of the sticker was changed to teal, the color designated to sexual violence prevention.
 Today the teal sticker states "I Protest Sexual Violence" to allow those who are not wearing jeans to join the protest.
 ASU Denim Day aims to raise awareness about sexual violence, consent and healthy relationships.
-This year, there are four sticker options available with positive support messages to survivors who experienced sexual assault.

 Take part in the annual Denim Day tradition by engaging in our “Denim Day Countdown” taking place April 22 - April 29 during Sexual Assault Awareness Month.
 The best way to be involved is to follow the Sun Devil Movement for Violence Prevention (MVP) social media accounts on Facebook, Twitter and Instagram.
 Every day there will be ways to engage with educational content, answer polls, pose questions, raise awareness and more.
 Preventing sexual and relationship violence means ensuring all our environments, including our virtual ones, are welcoming to everyone, including victims and survivors.